jhasubhash/draw/README.md

 If you have a mouse and want to create some quick rough artwork then you can give it a try.

 ## Platform Support
-The first release only supports MacOS.
+The first release only supports MacOS and is accessible on web https://subhashjha.in/draw/.

-Support for windows and web is coming soom.
+Support for windows is coming soom.

 ## Snapshots